Colonoscopy procedure | Detect Polyps, Cancer, & More

 After the procedure, you will be observed while you are recovering.
 You may experience passing gas in the hours after the procedure, but you should be able to return to your normal diet immediately.

 Colonoscopy is usually a safe procedure.
 Studies have shown that the estimated overall risk of complications due to colonoscopy is low, about 0.1% to 1%.
-Some minor risks include:
+However, there are some minor risks associated with colonoscopy, including:

 • Bleeding - Small amounts of blood could ooze from the rectum into the stools.
-This could happen if the doctor had to take tissue samples for biopsy or had to remove some polyps.
-Call your doctor if the bleeding is excessive and does not stop
+This could happen if the doctor had to take tissue samples for a biopsy or had to remove some polyps.
+Call your doctor if the bleeding is excessive and does not stop.

-• Infection - In rare cases, the colonoscopy tools may be infected with bacteria which may get passed on to the patient
+• Infection - In rare cases, the colonoscopy tools may be infected with bacteria, which may be passed on to the patient.

-• Perforated intestine - Sometimes, the instrument may push rough against the colon, causing a small tear.
-The risk of perforation is higher while performing therapeutic procedure, especially polypectomy.
-The doctor may need to surgically repair it
+• Perforated intestine - Sometimes, the instrument may push against the colon, causing a small tear.
+The risk of perforation is higher during therapeutic procedures, especially polypectomy.
+The doctor may need to repair it surgically.

 A very small percentage of people may experience some degree of abdominal cramping and discomfort after the process.